codestorm1/vintage_cell/notes.md

 * Turn fona_modem into AT modem.
 Move any params to init method, not config
 * put state into structs
 * charge both batteries from usb
-√ Wire and fit everything into MonoPhone
+* Adafruit lipoly Charger LEDs are available as output pins √ Wire and fit everything into MonoPhone
 √ fona_modem: detect call and let client know
 √ Fit bell and battery